beefupinetree/dsnd-finding-donors/README.md

 ### Question 6 - Feature Relevance Observation
 When **Exploring the Data**, it was shown there are thirteen available features for each individual on record in the census data.
 Of these thirteen records, which five features do you believe to be most important for prediction, and in what order would you rank them and why?

-**Answer:**

-Judging by the exploratory analysis that was performed, I believed that the following five features would have the biggest impact on the outcome (in order of importance):

- 1. Capital gain
- 2. Age
- 3. Occupation
- 4. Education-num
- 5. Workclass

-I expected people with enough savings to have capital gains to be making a lot more money than people without any capital gain.
-This variable wouldn't be creating the level of income, but it would be an indication of wealth.

-Older people have spent more time in the workforce and should be more likely to have higher income levels given their experiences.

-The last three should work the same way where certain types of work and years of education should be indicative of a person's earning potential.

 ### Implementation - Extracting Feature Importance
 Choose a `scikit-learn` supervised learning algorithm that has a `feature_importance_` attribute availble for it.
 This attribute is a function that ranks the importance of each feature when making predictions based on the chosen algorithm.